gord888/Arduino-GarageDoorOpener/README.md

 # Arduino-GarageDoorOpener
 Arduino project that uses a Wiegand keypad to work as a garage door opener.
-The purpose of this project is to replace the rubbish LiftMaster keypad with something more durable and robust.
+The purpose of this project is to replace the LiftMaster keypad with something more durable and robust.

 <br/>
 **REPLACE THIS:**  <img src="./images/original.jpg" alt="arduino" width="25%" height="25%">